animaomnium/animaomnium.github.io/content/incoming-content-deluge.md

 You've finally reached the section with the scary title.
 Dont worry, it's not as bad as it sounds.

-> This *fraying of reality*, so to speak, will make it much easier for individuals to be radicalized, believe false-yet-self-coherent narratives, feed infohazard-based addictions, and so on.
+> When individuals share little overlap in *reality*, clear communication breaks down.

 People with overlapping beliefs have shared vocabulary of experiences: they inhabit similar realities because the lenses they use to process new experiences are mostly the same.
 In the absence of shared lenses, however, one's perceptions of events become distorted relative to another's.
 Without a shared vocabulary of experiences, it's not always easy to communicate what you intend to convey.
 Quite simply, communication breaks down when people use the same words to mean different things.

+> This *fraying of reality*, so to speak, will make it much easier for individuals to be radicalized, believe false-yet-self-coherent narratives, feed infohazard-based addictions, and so on.

-For this reason, it is only within this overlap of realities that ideas can be clearly transmitted.
-When anyone can generate, anything they'd like to experience *on demand*, there is a risk of people "becoming lost in their own realities".
-We will be left with a *Milquetoast Culture*: The shared plains of collective consciousness ravaged by attention-grabbing yet senile memetic tofu, each thought allocated to the highest bidder.
+Because communication breaks down in the presence of misaligned vocabularies, it is only within the overlap of realities that ideas can be transmitted while maintaining their original form.
+When anyone can generate anything they'd like to experience *on demand*, there exists a risk of people "becoming lost in their own realities".
+We will be left with a so-called *Milquetoast Culture*: The shared plains of collective consciousness ravaged by a sea of memetic tofu, each thought allocated to the highest bidder.

 Those who do not fall prey to the infohazards left to roam freely will have carved out their own protective bubbles.
 Within such a bubble, it will be easy for one to reinforce their existing interpretation of reality.
 When any argument against a given belief can be instantly countered with an essay, an infographic, or an automatically-generated award-winning documentary film, where does that leave us?